presslabs/toplytics/src/readme.txt

 == Screenshots ==

 == Changelog ==

+= 4.1.5 =
+* Updated dependencies.
+* Add the flag "showimage" for shortcode to display the featured image when the option is active in the settings
+* Fix bug for the option that enables showing featured images
+* Sort the posts by views in DESC order
+* Add some adjustments to the default template styling
+* Add flag in widget to display the featured image

 = 4.1.4 =
 * Resolved an infinite recursion issue that was leading to memory exhaustion.